9brada6/tabs-with-posts/development.md

 - Move all icons that needs to be used in their folders(capicon, tagging).
 - Change all icon names from "outline" to outlined.
 - Change all definitions from svg to symbol?
-- Add an automatic test that will check: That all icons must not have a class, role, aria attribute.
-The id's correspond to be similar.
+- Add an automatic test that will check: The id's correspond to be similar.

 ### JS/SCSS